mirzaghaderi/rtpcr/README.md

 </p>

 The `REPEATED_DDCt` function is intended for experiments with repeated observations (e.g. time-course data).
-For `REPEATED_DDCt`, the rep column contains identifiers for each individual (id or subject).
+For `REPEATED_DDCt`, the Rep column contains identifiers for each individual (id or subject).
 For example, all rows with a `1` correspond to a single individual, all rows with a `2` correspond to another individual, and so on.
 Each row represents one observation at a specific time point for a given individual.

 ### Analysis
 Different functions for ΔΔCt and ΔCt analysis, and efficiency calculation!
 Below is an example of expression analysis using ΔΔCt method.